anthony-maudry/standup-timer/README.md

 ## Known bugs

 - The "Start new meeting" feature does not work
-- The behavour is weird when a user reachs a meeting
+- The behavour is weird when a user reachs a running meeting
 - The meeting information are not displayed